kriszyp/lmdb-js/README.md

 * immediateBatchThreshold - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will schedule the asynchronous commit for the immediate next even turn (with setImmediate).
 The default is 10,000,000 (bytes).
 * syncBatchThreshold - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will be force an immediate synchronous commit of all pending batched data for the store.
 This provides a safeguard against too much data being enqueued for asynchronous commit, and excessive memory usage, that can sometimes occur for a large number of continuous `put` calls without waiting for an event turn for the timer to execute.
 The default is 200,000,000 (bytes).
 The following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a>:
-* useWritemap - Use writemaps (this is the main flag we recommend using), as it improves performance by reducing malloc calls.
+* useWritemap - Use writemaps, this improves performance by reducing malloc calls, but can increase risk of a stray pointer corrupting data.
 * noSubdir - Treat `path` as a filename instead of directory (this is the default if the path appears to end with an extension and has '.' in it)
 * noSync - Doesn't sync the data to disk.
 We highly discourage this flag, since it can result in data corruption and lmdb-store mitigates performance issues associated with disk syncs by batching.
 * noMetaSync - This isn't as dangerous as `noSync`, but doesn't improve performance much either.